enetwarch/library/README.md

 A basic library that contains books.
 Heavily inspired from [Tachiyomi](https://github.com/tachiyomiorg).
 This simple web application replicates the basics of **CRUD (Create, Read, Update, and Delete)** operations.

 > [!WARNING]
-> The program still has unresolved bugs.
+> The program might still have unresolved bugs.

 ### Books